gesturesAidl/video_processor/README.md

 ![One-stream classifier NN](/images/1s_nn.png)

-The first training tests showed that the model overfitted quickly after a few epochs, therefore we added a dropout layer to improve the results.
+The first training tests showed that the model overfitted quickly after a few epochs, therefore we added a dropout layer as it enabled the model to learn further.

 Next, we performed some [basic trainings](scripts/training/main.ipynb), changing the value of hyperparameters to see how the model performed.
 As we had already chosen the activation function (ReLu) and the Loss function (Cross-Entropy Loss), the remainder hyperparameters to be defined were:
  - Learning rate